abplocker/agrimarket-BE/README.md

+# 1. Install module:
+Nodejs
-First install the module:
+# 2. First install the module:
 npm i
 Create database agrimarket in mysql
-Then execute the file db_agrimarket_v2.sql to create a table for the database Then update the database connection configuration in app/config/mysql.js Running projects: node index
+Then execute the file db_agrimarket_v2.sql to create a table for the database Then update the database connection configuration in app/config/mysql.js
+# 3. Running projects:
+node index
 -----------------------------------------------------------------------------
 Đầu tiên thực hiện cài module: